Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Comparing to Model-based Approaches

-\textbf{Influence Function-based Approaches.} Data influence functions provide a principled way to evaluating the impact of individual training samples on model parameters~\cite{hampel1974influence, cook1980characterizations, koh2017understanding}, but their computational cost often limits practical use.
-Recent studies have explored efficient approximations that estimate sample influence by measuring gradient alignment with a noisy-free validation dataset~\cite{xia2024less, wu2024icons, wang2024greats}.
-We adapt these methods within Grad-Mimic framework by replacing the vector induced by reference model's weights ($v_t$) with \emph{gradients computed from a noise-free validation dataset.} We evaluate these adaptations on six image datasets by adding 50\% label noise and assess the impact of validation set size by varying the number of samples drawn from per class (1, 5, 10, 15, and 20).
+\textbf{Influence Function-based Approaches.} Data influence functions provide a principled way of evaluating the impact of individual training samples on model parameters~\cite{hampel1974influence, koh2017understanding}.
+However, they require computing the inverse Hessian of the training loss, which is computationally expensive and often limits their practical applicability.
+Recent studies have explored efficient approximations to estimate sample influence by measuring gradient alignment with a high-quality validation set~\cite{xia2024less, wu2024icons, wang2024greats}.
+We adapt these methods within Grad-Mimic framework by replacing the vector induced by reference model's weights ($v_t$) with \emph{gradients computed from a noise-free validation dataset.} We evaluate these adaptations on six image datasets by adding 50\% label noise and assess the impact of validation set size by varying the number of samples drawn from per class (using 1, 5, 10, 15, and 20).

-Results in Figure~\ref{fig:using golden dataset as guide} show that while larger validation sets enhance data efficiency by enabling models to focus on influential samples, Grad-Mimic, which leverages pretrained reference weights and their induced direction, consistently outperforms influence approximations based on validation datasets.
-Moreover, relying on labeled validation sets introduces dataset dependencies, incur computational overhead from validation dataset's gradient computations, and poses challenges in ensuring their quality, as noted in the limitations of GREATS~\cite{wang2024greats}.
-For example, in the out-of-domain Flowers102 dataset, achieving satisfactory performance required over 2,000 correctly labeled validation samples---\emph{\textbf{yet still fell short of Grad-Mimic's results}}.
+Results in Figure~\ref{fig:using golden dataset as guide appendix} show that larger validation sets improve the accuracy of influence estimates, enabling models to better focus on high-value samples and thereby achieve higher performance.
+However, Grad-Mimic, which leverages the positioning of pre-trained reference weights, consistently outperforms influence-based approximations.
+Moreover, relying on labeled validation sets introduces dataset dependencies, incur computational overheads from validation gradient computations, and poses challenges in ensuring their quality, as noted in the limitations of GREATS~\cite{wang2024greats}.
+For example, in the Flowers102 and CIFAR100 datasets, achieving satisfactory performance required over 2{,}000 correctly labeled samples---\emph{\textbf{yet still fell short of Grad-Mimic's results}}.